pusherofbrooms/guix-config/README.md

  * GUIX almost completely abandons FHS.
 No binaries are in /usr/bin.
 No libraries are in /usr/lib.
 Most config files are not in /etc.
  * You are going to struggle to compile source unless you completely embrace the package manager.
  * GUIX has a smaller pool of people contributing, so some things which are mature on Nix are less mature or less featureful on GUIX.
  * GUIX forbids non-free software, blobs, kernel modules.
-This means microcode for your CPU, no blobs for most wifi, no nvidia support unless you add a non-free channel like [nonguix](https://gitlab.com/nonguix/nonguix).
+This means no microcode for your CPU, no blobs for most wifi, no nvidia support unless you add a non-free channel like [nonguix](https://gitlab.com/nonguix/nonguix).
 This is a little tedious and there isn't an automated way yet to manage this, but the system crafters link below walks you through installation with nonguix.

 ## Setup